softwaremill-academy/trading-template/README.md

 a "docker" directory with `docker-compose.yml`.
 Run it with `docker-compose -up docker-compose.yml`

 3. The service should now be runnable from sbt console (with the `run` command)

+This is a test line to generate a throwaway pull request